Lisauskaite/SantasList/README.md

 # Santas List

 ## About the program
-This is a program for helping out santa.
+This is a program for helping out Santa.
 It has a list of children and gifts inside that you can reach and modify with the menu provided.

 ## Functions
 In the main window there is a menu with 6 different options.
 There are two lists with 14 items each for children and gifts. everytime you run the code a random number of children will be assigned a random gift (gifts repeat)

-OPTION [1]
+OPTION [1] - _See all the children that have been assigned a gift._

-_See all the children that have been assigned a gift._ By entering [1] you will be shown how many children have already been assigned a gift and the list with names.
+By entering [1] you will be shown how many children have already been assigned a gift and the list with names.
 If the code assigned 0 kids their gifts. there will be a message saying it. after it generated the list, there will be a menu to choose another option.

 OPTION [2]